SteveSuv/remix-words-funny/README.md

 # notice

-- when you dev local, you should run `docker compose down` first to stop docker container to avoid port occupation
+- when you dev local, you should run `docker stop wordsfunny` first to stop container to avoid port occupation
 - words resource [repo](https://github.com/kajweb/dict)
 - more features will be added gradually